 - impaired vision

-If you have any symptoms of omega-3 deficiency, talk with your doctor.
-They can check your omega-3 levels through a blood test, if needed.
+If you have any symptoms of omega-3 deficiency, talk with a medical professional.

 Who’s most at risk?